1 February 2017: Wollongong welcomes Steve Posselt, climate campaigner, to Belmore Basin.

 At State Level, the Illawarra Greens cover the electorates of Heathcote, Keira, Shellharbour and Wollongong.

-There are two Greens councillors on Wollongong City Council: Jill Merrin and George Takacs, who were both elected in 2011.
+There are two Greens councillors on Wollongong City Council: Mithra Cox and Cath Blakey, who were both elected in 2017.
 In Shellharbour, Independent Councillor Peter Moran is a member of the Greens.